nehamjain10/Finding_Tables/README.md

 <br>
 <p>

-If you are having troubles getting it to work, please feel free to contact me.
+If you are having troubles getting it to work, please feel free to contact me or raise an issue

 </p>
 <br>
 <p>
-Neham Jain (9328311831)
+Neham (nehamjain2002@gmail.com) & Tanay (dixittanay@gmail.com)